tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

-Now lets load style image from url using `load_url_image` and plot it.
+Now lets load style image from URL using `load_url_image` and plot it.

 {% highlight python linenos %}